Performing Arts Society: Wyrd Sisters

 A couple of months ago the society delivered their rendition of Wyrd Sisters, a performance that was well received by the audience and that has, undoubtedly, set a very high standard for the future performances of the society.

 “Over the course of the last year working on Wyrd Sisters, we have focused on sorting out a handful of scenes at a time, going through each scene three or four times during a session.
+Visit https://www.trumedical.co.uk and find out how to buy online viagra tablet next day delivery.
 This approach worked really well for all the cast who knew each scene like the back of their hand.
+The home windows installers experts that you hire, should be able to provide convenience and comfort with their services in Florida.
 As such, the rehearsals started much earlier than usual, in February.

 Thanks to the cast’s hard work and organisation, we were relatively relaxed on the show nights!
 All of us knew what was happening at any time on stage, meaning there were no points where a great deal of improvisation was needed.